airsonic/airsonic-docs/install/prerequisites.md

 ---
 To get Airsonic running, we are going to install OpenJDK 8 or Oracle JDK 8, set the default `JAVA_HOME`, and finally deploy our Airsonic WAR package.

-> Please note that if you are running Airsonic on an ARM platform and you experience extremely long startup times (on the order of 20-30 minutes), you should install Oracle's JDK/JRE.
+> **NOTE**: if you are running Airsonic on an ARM platform and you experience extremely long startup times (on the order of 20-30 minutes), you should install Oracle's JDK/JRE.
 There are known performance issues with OpenJDK under ARM.

 #### Install OpenJDK 8